Weekend Challenge: Relaxing Spinal Stretch

 Stress And Your Bones

 It’s no secret to Savers that stress damages bones, and while it does so in many ways, the biggest culprit is the increased cortisol production that accompanies chronic stress.
-The science is clear as to the detrimental effects of cortisol on bone health; if you got the Save Our Bones Program, then you know that an entire chapter is devoted to this topic and many studies are cited that show the correlation between cortisol and decreased bone density.
+The science is clear as to the detrimental effects of cortisol on bone health; if you got the Osteoporosis Reversal Program, then you know that an entire chapter is devoted to this topic and many studies are cited that show the correlation between cortisol and decreased bone density.

 For more information about stress and how it harms your bones, please click the link below to read this article: